zicli-synergy/captions-cards/README.md

 ## Guide
 ### Design
-Below is a simple designs to get you started on what the project look should be.
+Below is a simple designs to get you started on what the project look can be.
-**Note:** this is only a guide, as you are expected to use your initative and imagination.
+**Note:** this is only a guide, as you are free to use your initative and imagination.

 <img width="1212" alt="Screenshot 2020-02-20 at 22 18 57" src="https://user-images.githubusercontent.com/60140805/74979630-4a010b80-542f-11ea-94f6-95311d91a407.png">